nihalgonsalves/prisma-task/README.md

    - I'd explore using a library to create a better streaming interface (instead of callbacks)
    - I'd like to add more granular error messages in the query parsing
+   - I'd think about verifying column names against the columns in the CSV header.

 3. What changes are needed to accommodate changes to: